-RESULTS AND DISCUSSION:
+RESULTS AND DISCUSSION

 3.1 Monitoring and Evaluation

 From the initial preparation of the field to the last harvest, monitoring was done.
 Throughout the monitoring process, regular contact was maintained with participating farmers in order to gather their input and offer technical guidance.